1 / 10

 What helps the Kadjar from the off is that it’s bigger than the Nissan Qashqai it shares a platform with.
+The Renault Kadjar measures 4489mm in length, 2058mm wide (including door mirrors) and 1607mm high.
 That translates into more cabin space, along with extra room for luggage in the boot compared to its closest rival.

 Those in the front of the Renault Kadjar should feel well accommodated, aided by a cabin that feels wide.
 It means there should be no bashing elbows with the front-seat passenger on the centre armrest, while the manually adjustable seats offer a decent amount of legroom.

 The centre console houses a spacious storage cubby and the door bins are also a useful size.
 There are also two cupholders on the centre console, but they can make reaching the electronic parking brake a pain when filled with cups.

 Room in the back is considerable, with the rear bench able to easily accommodate two adults in comfort.
 Alternatively, carrying three children could see the central fifth seat used, with a transmission tunnel not affecting legroom.
 The optional panoramic sunroof does eat into headroom, but this should only affect the very tallest passengers.

 Compared with the Qashqai, the Kadjar’s boot is 40 litres larger, with a maximum capacity of 472 litres.
 This is still smaller than a Peugeot 3008, but is enough for family use.